pauward/APPD_EventHub/README.md

 		}

 Produces

-This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header.
+	This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header: application/json
-	application/json

 	Responses
 		202